 - lumbar puncture (LP)

-Refer to the Meningitis – Emergency Management in Children Guideline for the indications for LP in a child with suspected meningitis.
-Research has shown fully immunised children aged 6 to 18 months who present after a febrile convulsion, and are clinically well with no prior antibiotic treatment are at a very low risk of bacterial meningitis.11,12
+Refer to the Meningitis Guideline for the indications for a lumbar puncture in a child with suspected meningitis.
+Research has shown fully immunised children aged 6 to 18 months who present after a febrile convulsion and are clinically well with no prior antibiotic treatment are at a very low risk of bacterial meningitis.11,12

 Atypical simple and other febrile convulsions